yassouali/fast.ai_notes/intro_to_ML/lecture9_10.md

 Pytorch is designed to handle this concept too, of predicting a stream of data (or the next item). fastai is also designed around this concept of iterators.
 DataLoader is created with the same concept, but with multiprocessing, which is multi threaded applications.

-### Regularization
+##  2. <a name='Regularization'></a>Regularization

 Add new terms to the loss function.
-If we add L1 and L2 norms of the weights to the loss functions, it incentives the coefficients to be zlose to zero.
+If we add L1 and L2 norms of the weights to the loss functions, it incentives the coefficients to be close to zero.
 See the extra term below.

 $$ loss =\frac{1}{n} \sum{(wX-y)^2} + \alpha \sum{w^2} $$